dorlib/IMDB-Project/README.md

 _The main welcome page's photo Belong to NETFLIX inc._

-_Notice That Im currently working on the app, so NEW FITCHERS are been added on daily basics!_
+_Notice That Im currently working on the app, so NEW FEATURES are been added on daily basics!_

 <p align="center">